 Even textures you rarely think about, like spiderwebs created by hostile mobs, are completely redone and realized in ways you probably didn’t think were possible.
 Looking at the video, screenshots, and comparison with the Optimum Realism pack it almost reminds us of a mix of Minecraft (obviously) plus games like the Elder Scrolls series, The Sims, and even Grand Theft Auto in some areas.

-Anyways, definitely give this one a look if you’re craving a more triple-A kind of Minecraft experience, or if you’re just getting tired of Minecraft’s typical look and you want a change of pace from the ordinary.
+Anyway, give this one a look if you’re craving a more triple-A kind of Minecraft experience, or if you’re just getting tired of Minecraft’s typical look and you want a change of pace from the ordinary.

 Comparison

-How to install the Optimum Realism Texture Pack
+How To Install Optimum Realism Texture Pack

-- Launch Minecraft.
+3. Launch Minecraft.

-- Click on “Options” in the main menu.
+4. Click "Options" on the main menu.

-- In the options menu, go to the submenu “Resource Packs”.
+5. In the options, go to the submenu “Resource Packs”.

-- Click on “Open Pack Folder” at the bottom left.
+6. Click "Open Pack Folder" at the bottom left to see a folder titled "resourcepacks".

-- Move the cursor to the pack logo and click the arrow pointing to the right.
+9. Hover over the pack thumbnail and click the arrow pointing right.

 Optimum Realism Texture Pack Download

-[128x] [MCPE] Download Optimum Realism Texture Pack
+[128x] [MCPACK] Download Optimum Realism Texture Pack

 Free Downloads (Java Edition):